adityagulati13/text_to_image/README.md

-# A streamlit app using the pretrained model (“runwayml/stable-diffusion-v1-5”) and diffusers, with metrices to anamlyse the output.
+# A streamlit app using the pretrained model (“runwayml/stable-diffusion-v1-5”) and diffusers, with metrices to analyse the output.

 1. Application Workflow
 	User Prompt Input- Users begin by entering a natural language text prompt that describes the desired scene .
 This prompt forms the foundation for the image generation process.